Kyriakos Mitsotakis: Early life and education

-Kyriakos Mitsotakis was born in Athens on 4 March 1968, the son of Marika (née Giannoukou) and former Greek prime minister and New Democracy president Konstantinos Mitsotakis.
+Kyriakos Mitsotakis was born on 4 March 1968, at Helena Venizelou Hospital in Athens.
+He is the son of Marika Mitsotaki (née Giannoukou) and former Prime Minister of Greece and New Democracy President Konstantinos Mitsotakis.
 At the time of his birth, his family had been placed under house arrest by the Greek military junta that had declared his father persona non grata and imprisoned him on the night of the coup.
 In 1968, when he was six months old, the family escaped to Turkey with the help of Turkish Minister of Foreign Affairs İhsan Sabri Çağlayangil.
 After a while, they moved from Turkey to Paris and returned to Greece in 1973.
 Mitsotakis controversially described the first six months of his life as political imprisonment.

 In 1986, Mitsotakis graduated from Athens College.
-From 1986 to 1990, he attended Harvard University and earned a bachelor's degree in social studies, receiving the Hoopes Prize.
+From 1986 to 1990, he attended Harvard University, living in Harvard Yard as a freshman and at Currier House (Harvard College), where the House Master (subsequently renamed Faculty Dean) was Gregory Nagy, as an upperclassman.
+Nagy was also Mitsotakis's professor for the course "The Ancient Greek Heroe."
+Mitsotakis earned a bachelor's degree in social studies, receiving the Hoopes Prize.
 Later, his senior thesis was published as a book titled The Pitfalls of Foreign Policy, which received mixed reviews.
 From 1992 to 1993, he attended Stanford University, earning a Ford Dorsey Master's in International Policy.
 From 1993 to 1995, he attended Harvard Business School, where he earned an MBA.

+Committee assignments and parliamentary responsibilities (2004–2007)

+Following his election to the Hellenic Parliament in March 2004, Mitsotakis began participating in parliamentary proceedings during a period marked by extensive legislative activity.
+The newly elected government sought to implement a broad programme of institutional, fiscal and administrative reforms while simultaneously overseeing the successful completion of the 2004 Summer Olympic Games and addressing longer-term structural challenges facing the Greek economy.

+As a first-term Member of Parliament, Mitsotakis devoted considerable attention to understanding parliamentary procedure, committee work and legislative drafting.
+Within the Greek parliamentary system, standing committees play an essential role in examining draft legislation before it proceeds to debate in the plenary chamber.
+Committee meetings allow members to hear testimony from government officials, legal experts, academics, representatives of professional organisations and civil society groups, enabling more detailed examination of legislative proposals than is generally possible during plenary sessions.

+Throughout his first parliamentary term, Mitsotakis developed a reputation among colleagues for his interest in policy detail, statistical analysis and comparative international experience.
+Rather than focusing exclusively on short-term political disputes, many of his parliamentary interventions examined broader structural questions concerning the organisation of the Greek state, economic competitiveness and the efficiency of public institutions.
+These themes reflected both his academic background and his professional experience in the private sector before entering politics.